robert-koch-institut/mex-editor/README.md

 ## package

-The `mex-editor` is an angular application that allows creating and editing rules to non-destructivley manipulate metadata.
+The `mex-editor` is an angular application that allows creating and editing rules to non-destructively manipulate metadata.
 This can be used to enrich data with manual input or insert new data from scratch.

 ## license